ustwo/ustwo.com-frontend/README.md

         $ make vault-build
         $ make compiler-build seeds

+* Set `/etc/hosts`

+        192.168.99.100 local.ustwo.com
+        192.168.99.100 staging.ustwo.com

+*Note*: The ip depends on your local instance.
+Check `docker-machine ip dev`.

 ## Develop

 *Note*: Check the [Make.md](./Make.md) for an explanation of how the make tasks are structured.

-Bootstrap a new environment:
+Prepare a new environment:

+    $ make compiler-build
+    $ make seeds

+Deploy app:

-    $ make offspring
+    $ make -i love LOCAL_FS=true VERBOSE=true

+*Note*: Add the flag `LOCAL_FS=true` if you want to use your local files instead of the ones inside the containers.
 *Note*: Add the flag `VERBOSE=true` if you want the JS and CSS expanded.

-Deploy app:

-    $ make love

 Compile the assets:

     $ make stuff

-It is recommended to add a new entry to your `/etc/hosts` with an ustwo subdomain so the SSL certificate works without warnings:

-    # Assuming 192.168.99.100 is your dev environment.
-    192.168.99.100 local.ustwo.com

 Clean the environment: